tobiassalem/CreativeTweetApi/readme.md

 * Implement more features, like creating users, finding the highest trending keyword.
 * Improve user and session management.
 Concretely a logout feature which invalidates the last access token.
 * Improve security.
 Concretely store hashed passwords in the database.
+* Implement DTO's or alternatively customized JSON parsers to decide exactly what data to present to the frontend.

 ### Implemented improvements
 * Tweet and reply feature.